 Modular Battery & BMS Development Platform

-The future of electric mobility and energy storage depends on intelligent battery systems.
-At the heart of every high-performance battery pack lies a robust Battery Management System (BMS).
-The Modular Battery & BMS Development Platform bridges the gap between theoretical learning and real-world battery engineering.
-Designed for universities, R&D labs, and battery developers, this platform enables complete battery lifecycle development — from cell preparation and sorting to pack assembly, BMS algorithm design, validation, and environmental testing.
-It is not just a training kit.
-It is a full-scale battery research and validation ecosystem.
+The future of electric mobility and energy storage depends on intelligent battery management.
+At the core of every high-performance battery pack lies a reliable BMS battery system that ensures safety, efficiency, and longevity.
+The Modular Battery & BMS Development Platform bridges the gap between theoretical learning and practical battery engineering.
+Designed for universities, EV research labs, and battery developers, the platform enables complete battery lifecycle development — from cell preparation and sorting to pack assembly, algorithm design, validation, and environmental testing.
+This platform functions as a complete BMS battery system research environment, enabling students and researchers to study cell behavior, develop battery management algorithms, and validate system performance under real operating conditions.
+It is more than a training kit; it is a comprehensive battery development and validation ecosystem.

 Key Features

-• Scalable Battery Pack Architecture: Supports up to 23S5P configuration, enabling flexible pack design from small laboratory setups to EV-scale battery systems for advanced experimentation.
+• Scalable Battery Pack Architecture: Supports up to 23S5P battery configuration, enabling flexible pack design from laboratory prototypes to EV-scale battery systems for advanced experimentation.

-• 115-Channel Cell Voltage Management: Provides precise individual cell monitoring and pre-assembly voltage equalization to ensure uniform pack performance and extended cycle life.
+• 115-Channel Cell Voltage Management: Provides precise monitoring of individual cell voltages and enables pre-assembly voltage equalization to maintain uniform pack performance and longer battery life.

-• Advanced Cell Sorting System: Uses pulse-based internal resistance measurement to classify and group homogeneous cells, minimizing thermal imbalance and premature degradation.
+• Advanced Cell Sorting System: Uses pulse-based internal resistance measurement to classify and group homogeneous cells, reducing thermal imbalance and improving pack reliability.

-• Programmable BMS Development Unit: Features open-source firmware and microcontroller-based architecture for implementing custom protection logic, balancing strategies, and SOC/SOH algorithms.
+• Programmable BMS Development Unit: Microcontroller-based architecture with open-source firmware enables development of custom algorithms for protection logic, balancing strategies, and BMS battery system control.

-• Passive, Active & Dynamic Balancing: Enables comparative study of resistor-based passive balancing, energy-transfer active balancing, and real-time dynamic balancing strategies.
+• Passive, Active & Dynamic Cell Balancing: Enables comparative analysis of resistor-based passive balancing, energy-transfer active balancing, and dynamic balancing strategies within a BMS battery system architecture.

-• Multiple SOC Estimation Techniques: Supports Coulomb Counting, OCV method, Kalman Filter, Extended Kalman Filter (EKF), and custom algorithm deployment for research validation.
+• Advanced State of Charge Estimation: Supports multiple SoC estimation methods including Coulomb Counting, Open Circuit Voltage (OCV), Kalman Filter, Extended Kalman Filter (EKF), and custom algorithms for research validation.

-• Environmental Chamber Integration: Facilitates temperature-controlled testing from -10°C to 60°C to analyze thermal effects on performance and estimation accuracy.
+• Environmental Chamber Integration: Supports temperature-controlled testing between −10°C and 60°C for evaluating thermal impact on battery performance and BMS battery system estimation accuracy.

-• High-Speed Data Acquisition System: Enables real-time monitoring and logging of voltage, current, temperature, SOC, and SOH through LabVIEW-based visualization and exportable data formats.
+• High-Speed Data Acquisition: Real-time monitoring and logging of voltage, current, temperature, SoC, and SoH parameters through a high-speed data acquisition interface.

-• Real-Time LabVIEW Interface: Provides graphical monitoring, debugging console, protection status alerts, and customizable control parameters for algorithm development.
+• LabVIEW-Based Control Interface: Provides graphical monitoring, protection alerts, debugging tools, and configurable parameters for algorithm development and system testing.

 Ecosense